Monarto Safari Park is now home to four elephants and will eventually be welcoming a total of five by the end of the year.

 Managed by the Zoo and Aquarium Association (ZAA), this program enables zoos to educate and inspire visitors, contribute to the conservation of wild elephants, ensure the best genetic outcomes with breeding, and work together to provide the best possible care for all elephants in the region.

-Works continue at Monarto Safari Park, where there is still more to be done to prepare for the arrival of the other four elephants throughout 2025, plus the additional visitor viewing areas and walking tracks that are being developed.
+Works continue at Monarto Safari Park, where there is still more to be done to prepare for the arrival of the other elephants throughout 2025, plus the additional visitor viewing areas and walking tracks that are being developed.

 Working alongside their Monarto Safari Park colleagues, three Auckland Zoo elephant team members will stay on with Burma for as long as required to provide her with the familiar, reassuring company and continuity of care that will help her to fully settle into her new environment, and meet and integrate with her new elephant family.